Juniper/py-jnpr-wlc/README.md

   The Juniper Wireless LAN Controller products implement a comprehensive HTTP/s API using XML as the content-data.
 This module provides a *metaprogramming* set of capabilities to fully utilize the API in any easy and consumable manner.
 To proficiently use this API, you should be familiar with [XML](http://www.w3schools.com/xml/) and [XPath](http://www.w3schools.com/xpath/) expressions.
 This module uses the 3rd-party [lxml](http://lxml.de/index.html) python module for XML processing.

   This module is developed and tested with Python 2.7.
-If you are using another version and it works, please notify the <a href="mailto:jschulman@juniper.net">maintainer</a>.
+If you are using another version and it works, please notify the maintainer.
 If you are using another version and it does **not** work, please open an issue.

 ## Quick Example